AusCycling has gearing restrictions for junior cyclists, for all junior events conducted under AusCycling Technical Regulations on the Road or Track.

 At some events, riders are not permitted to take their bike away from the marshalling area, once it has been rolled-out.
 Under such circumstances, riders will typically warm up on rollers inside the marshalling area.

-Don’t attempt this at home.
-Always check your roll-out with Gay or Ian before racing.
+Don’t attempt this at home, unless you are experienced.
+Always check your roll-out with our club mechanic, Ian Watson, before racing.